Forensic Science 1 (8778.3)

 Extensions & Late submissions

 Some assessment pieces may require students to complete a written document (such as a case file), practical activity, or crime scene sketch on paper rather than electronically.
-In these instances, assessments will either be physical document submitted to a drop-box located in Buidling 7 or students will be required to scan documents to pdf using printer-scanners available on Campus which can then be uploaded to Canvas.
+In these instances, students will be required to scan documents to pdf using printer-scanners available on campus which can then be uploaded to Canvas.
 The type of submission will be specified on Canvas.
 For documents uploaded to Canvas, students are advised that excessively large or numerous files will not be accepted as submissions.

 Special assessment requirements